Important Information During a Postal Strike

 Ontario Works recipients are still required to report income and changes to their circumstances.
 They can pick up and drop off the necessary reporting forms at their local Community Services office.

-All client letters and direct deposit statements for December will be mailed but there may be delays in receiving them due to ongoing rotating strikes at Canada Post.
+All client letters and direct deposit statements for January will be mailed but there may be delays in receiving them.

 Trustee and pay direct cheques